Original Adopted Date: 4-13-09 Last Revised Date: Last Reviewed Date: 8-22-22

 3) Willfully damaging, destroying, or stealing property belonging to students, fellow employees or the district.

-4) Unauthorized posting or removing of notices or signs from bulletin boards.
+4) Unauthorized posting or removal of notices or signs from bulletin boards.

 5) Unauthorized use, lending, borrowing, or duplicating of district keys.